ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/HashMyFiles_readme.txt

 ===================

-This utility works on Windows 2000/XP/2003/Vista/Windows 7/Windows 8/Windows 10.
+This utility works on Windows 2000/XP/2003/Vista/Windows 7/Windows 8/Windows 10/Windows 11.
 Older versions of Windows are not supported.

 Versions History
 ================

+* Version 2.50:
+  o Added 'Live Hashes Display' option.
+When it's turned on,
+    HashMyFiles displays the hashes of every file immediately after they are calculated, instead of waiting until all files are processed. o Added new columns: 'Hash Start Time', 'Hash End Time', 'Hashing Duration'.

 * Version 2.44:
   o You can now send the hash data to stdout by specifying empty